 How to Get Started with Blazor:

-As of March 23rd, 2019, Blazor is in an experimental preview.
-The latest version of how to install Blazor can be found here.
+As of March 23rd, 2019, Blazor is in an experimental preview, here is the latest version of how to install Blazor.
 The process is straight forward and only requires .NET Core 3.0 Preview and Visual Studio 2019 Preview to be installed with the ASP.NET Core addon.

 After these prerequisites have been installed, Blazor can be installed by downloading this addon package for Visual Studio 2019 Preview.
 Once installed, a Blazor project can be created by selecting an ASP.NET Core project and then selecting the Blazor project template.

 The template includes a basic project that shows some of the features of Blazor.
 Inside the Counter page there is a sample that increments a number by using Blazor.

 The Counter page shows the basics of Blazor and how Blazor can update the DOM and subscribe to events.
 The syntax is familiar and is easy to pick up for anyone who is familiar with Razor.
 The FetchData page includes a sample that better shows the power of Blazor, by using an HttpClient to get weather data and update the page.